dhes/ColonoscopyPolyp/input/pagecontent/index.md

 #### The cpPatient Profile

 We'll begin with the cpPatient profile.
-This profile only constrains the Patient resources in one respect: there must be an indication whether the patient is alive (or not).
+This profile only constrains the Patient resources in one respect: we need to know that the patient is alive.
 In shorthand this is expressed like so:

 ```
 * deceased[x] 1..1 MS  // If alive then deceasedBoolean = false.
 If dead deceasedBoolean = true or deceasedDateTime = 09-11-2001.